-To participate in the New York Youth Institute, students research a global issue and write a paper under the supervision of a teacher or mentor (using the downloadable guidelines above).
+To participate in the New York Youth Institute, high school students research a global issue and write a paper under the supervision of a teacher or mentor (using the downloadable guideline above and resources below).

-Registration and paper submission were due online by February 28, 2020 - and are now closed.
+Registration and paper submission are due online by: February 20, 2023.

 There is no registration cost to participate in the Institute and meals will be provided during the event.
-However, both student and teacher/mentor participants must organize their own transportation to and from the event in Ithaca, NY.
+However, both student and teacher/mentor participants must organize their own transportation to and from the event in New York.

-For more information please contact Francine Jasper at:
+For more information please contact Polly Endreny Holmbergat: